webbiffy/webbiffy-design-kit/packages/webbiffy-ui-react/README.md

 ## 🗂 Workspace Navigation

-This package is part of the KMC Design Kit workspace:
+This package is part of the Webbiffy Design Kit workspace:

 - **[🏠 Main Repository](../../README.md)** - Workspace setup and overview
 - **[📦 This Package](./README.md)** - You are here